North Alabama Birding Trail

-The North Alabama Birding Trail is a wildlife trail that is not a really a "trail", but a series of sites that have been chosen for their great birdwatching opportunities.

-The trail has fifty sites located in 13 counties in North Alabama.
+The North Alabama Birding Trail is a wildlife trail that is a series of sites that have been chosen for their great birdwatching opportunities.
+The trail has 50 sites located in 13 counties in North Alabama.

 History

-The trail was funded by a US$280,000 federal matching grant with US$210,000 provided by the federal government and US$70,000 of matching funds from the chambers of commerce or convention and visitors bureaus of the thirteen counties, the Wheeler National Wildlife Refuge Association, the Tennessee Valley Authority, and several corporate sponsors.
+The trail was funded by a US$280,000 federal matching grant with US$210,000 provided by the federal government and US$70,000 of matching funds from the chambers of commerce or convention and visitors bureaus of the 13 counties, the Wheeler National Wildlife Refuge Association, the Tennessee Valley Authority, and several corporate sponsors.
 The trail was dedicated on September 30, 2005.

 Sites

 Information below is presented in more detail in the North Alabama Birding Trail: Visitor Guide (and is the source material for table).